Raducanu loses first match since US Open

 World number 22 Raducanu was seeking an 11th successive victory, having won the US Open last month as a qualifier.

-But Sasnovich, ranked 100th in the world, triumphed 6-2 6-4 in the second round of the BNP Paribas Open.
+But Sasnovich, ranked 100th in the world, beat the 18-year-old 6-2 6-4 in round two of the BNP Paribas Open.

 Raducanu, who received a first-round bye, is next scheduled to play at the Kremlin Cup in Moscow in 10 days' time.